arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 ![`RStudio window showing visualize_exercises.Rmd`](media/visualize_exercises.png)<!-- style = "max-width: 600px; border: 1px solid rgb(var(--color-highlight))" -->

-To get started, let's first load up our fabricated data.
-Run the first code chunk by clicking the green "play" button (look at line 10).
-This gives you the data frame with fake Covid testing data, the data we will use for our instruction in this module.
+To get started, load the fabricated data by running the first code chunk by clicking the green "play" button (look at line 10).
+This gives you the data frame with fake Covid testing data.
 You may have already done this a few sections ago, but it won't hurt to do it again.

 Then, work through the exercises in the `visualize_exercises.Rmd` file, adding and updating code as indicated.

-Stop when it says "Stop here".
+Stop when it says "Stop here", and return to this page.
 We'll go over the solutions in the next section.

 ### Solutions